F5Networks/f5-telemetry-streaming/docs/event-listener.rst

 Character Encoding information
 ------------------------------
 F5 logs may contain various character encoding or byte streams that include illegal characters for a specific encoding, or invalid UTF-8 strings.
-Telemetry Streaming does not currently enforce validation of the data that an event listener receives.
+BIG-IP TS does not currently enforce validation of the data that an event listener receives.
 It simply attempts to convert the raw input it receives into a JSON-formatted string for forwarding.

 ..
 NOTE:: Varying character encodings and illegal characters in the byte streams are very common in BIG-IP ASM logs.